 Spotting the signs of mold that aren’t associated with their visual presence can be difficult.
 Because those who haven’t dealt with mold often can have trouble spotting the symptoms.

 Both mold and mildew smell similar but mold has a much stronger smell.
 They smell damp, musty, and a little rotten.
 The smell is from the microbial volatile organic compounds that the mold produces.

 If the smell is coming from your HVAC system then there’s a good chance that there is mold growing inside of it.
 So have them checked regularly to ensure that there aren’t any harmful bacteria building up.

-Are you experiencing unexpected health problems?
+If you’re experiencing health problems and have difficulty breathing or a runny nose, it could be because of mold growth in your home.
 If these problems are associated with your respiratory system or your nasal passageway then there is a chance that you have mold growing in your house.

-These signs include but are not limited to itchy eyes, sneezing, and trouble breathing.
-Make sure you check out a full list of symptoms before attempting to self-diagnose and always see a doctor if you have breathing problems.
+Health effects include itchy eyes, runny nose, and respiratory problems.
+Make sure you check out a full list of symptoms before you self-diagnose and see a doctor if you have breathing problems.

-If you have a leaky pipe or have had overflowing sinks or toilets recently, there’s a good chance that mold is growing somewhere.
-So if this is coupled with one of the other symptoms then the mold is probably present.
+If you have a leaky pipe or have had overflowing sinks or toilets, there’s a good chance you have a mold problem.
+So, if this is coupled with one of the other symptoms then the mold is present.

 Because if moisture is building up somewhere then mold will be attracted to that area.
 If you have water damage starting anywhere try to get it taken care of as soon as possible to prevent this from happening.